chan-j-d/BridgeBot/README.md

  ![sample_game_feed](/images/sample_game_feed.jpg)
  6. Ending the game: Once either pairs of players have reached the required number of tricks, the game terminates, announcing the winners.
  Two buttons will be sent:
-    1. "Create a new game"
+    1. "Start a new game": Immediately starts a new game in the same game mode with the same players
     2. "View the replay": This opens a link to a page where users are able to view a replay of the game that just concluded

 #### 2.3.
 Other features and commands: